a man of action

 From the moment he became a maple producer, Luc knew he wanted to play a part in the movement, going to meetings and chosen as an alternate delegate for the Beauce region to the provincial General Assembly.
 The regions were reorganized, and he became administrator for the new Côte-du-Sud region, then its president in 2014.
 He is serious about the responsibility.

 “I want to hear what producers have to say and to help them.”

 talking with producers

-That commitment propelled Luc to the QMSP Executive Council, on which he has served as 1st Vice-President for some 4 years.
+That commitment propelled Luc to the QMSP Executive Council, on which he has served as 1st Vice-President, before becoming President in 2022.
 He could talk with you all day about the issues facing maple producers.
 He believes the way to progress lies through discussion with organization administrators like him.
 In fact, he loves visiting the various regions and hearing the word from the ground.
 “It’s important to know what’s going on with my fellow producers.
 I want to be able to represent them the best way I can.”